Techtacles/airflow-helm-kubernetes-infra/README.md

-# apache-nifi-kubernetes
+# ABOUT
-A repository for deploying data pipelines on apache nifi using terraform and kubernetes
+A repository for deploying data pipelines on apache airflow , kafka using terraform, kubernetes and helm.